The Division awards master’s and doctoral degrees in historical musicology and ethnomusicology.

 - Students in the Ph.D. program must demonstrate professional language proficiency in three languages, one of which must be English, and the other two (one of which must be a major world language) related to the area of research, both approved by petition to the Division.
 Additional language study may be necessary, depending on the focus of the student’s research.

-- Students must request the Division’s approval of their proposed second foreign language as early as possible in their graduate curriculum but no later than the end of the second semester of study within the degree program.
+- Students must request the Division’s approval of their first proposed second foreign language as early as possible in their graduate curriculum but no later than the end of the second semester of study within the degree program.

 - Students who enter the doctoral program without sufficient knowledge of one of the required languages are required to improve their proficiency, and must take and pass an examination in one of the languages administered by the Division no later than their third long-term semester in residence.